syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-derive-user-defined-groups.md

 ---
 layout: post
-title: How to derive user defined groups | Windows Forms | Syncfusion
+title: How to derive user defined groups in WinForms GridControl | Syncfusion
-description: how to derive user defined groups
+description: Learn here all about how to derive user defined groups of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to derive user defined groups
+# How to derive user defined groups in Windows Forms GridControl

 This can be done using the code below.